-If you’ve heard the term “workflow” floating around the office, you may have wondered what the heck people were talking about and why.
+If you’ve heard the term “workflow” floating around the office, you may have wondered what people were talking about and why.
 In short, a workflow refers to the way people get work done.

 A workflow consists of an orchestrated and repeatable series of tasks aimed at accomplishing a specific outcome.
 They’re the way people get work done, and are initiated and supported by the organization’s resources and processes.